Vaginal cancer symptoms

 Depending on the outcome of earlier tests, X-rays, CT scans or MRI scans may be recommended.

 Risk factors for vaginal cancer

-Doctors do not yet know what causes vaginal cancer, but risk factors are believed to include being a smoker, being over 60, having a history of cancer, having a persistent type of human papilloma virus ( HPV) or HIV.
+Doctors do not yet know what causes vaginal cancer, but risk factors are believed to include being a smoker, being over 60, having a history of cancer, having a persistent type of human papilloma virus ( HPV) or having HIV.